Parkinson’s and Food

 We strongly advise you that you see a professional before taking any further steps in your diet.
 Even though consuming healthy food might seem sufficient, there are some foods that can harm you and increase your PD effects.
 Here are some food products you should avoid when having PD.

 Try to stay away from dairy products like cheese, milk, and yogurt.
 In some studies, it’s been said that these kinds of food may increase the symptoms of your PD and make them reach severe stages fast.
 Although holding back on these dairy products will also put you at risk for lack of calcium.
 That’s why it’s very important that you take calcium supplements to make up for the calcium lost from your body.
 Some research indicates that the reason for your body’s defect in managing calcium in your bones is because of PD itself.

 On the other hand, other food products that contain high saturated fat have been indicated as harmful to the body and your PD.
 It hasn’t been scientifically proven because some studies are discovering saturated fat that could benefit your health.
 Even so, there’s no harm in being cautious around this because you’ll never know what harm could come from it.

 There are many ways you can treat your PD but not every strategy is effective.
 There are medical drugs you can take to reduce some symptoms and exercises you could do as well.
 Food as mentioned before could also give you a good advantage over your PD so keep your health up.

 Technology has also put in the work to create several ways to reduce PD symptoms.
-Brain surgery is one of them and our amazing Steadi-One is also very effective.
-You can use the Steadi-One to reduce your tremors by using its cutting-edge technology.
+Brain surgery is one of them and our amazing Steadi-Two is also very effective.
+You can use the Steadi-Two to reduce your tremors by using its cutting-edge technology.
 It helps you control your tremors by using a smart fluid that stiffens & works together with a counterweight that moves in the opposite direction of your tremor.